paperManu/splash/README.md

 - srgb [int]: if set to anything but 0, the image will be considered to be represented in the sRGB color space

 ### image_shmdata
-As this class derives from the class image, it shares all its attributes and behaviors.
+As this class derives from the image class, it shares all its attributes and behaviors.

 Links from: None